 Can I control when to host?

 What if you don’t want to host all year?
 With Airbnb, you have the flexibility to host whenever you like.
-Whether you want to host only on weekends, one week a month, or all the time, you can set your hosting schedule.
+Whether you want to host only on weekends, once a week, or all the time, you can set your hosting schedule.
 It’s up to you to decide when you want to share your space, how many nights guests can stay, and if you need breaks between bookings.

 If you want to become a full-time host, you may also decide to list your property on other rental listing websites to reach more travelers and increase your occupancy rate.
-Then you’ll need to keep your calendar updated across all channels to avoid double-bookings.
-You can easily do it with Hospitable.com.
+Then, you’ll need to keep your calendar updated across all channels to avoid double bookings.
+You can easily do it with Hospitable.
 Our channel manager will protect you from double-booking with instant calendar synchronization across platforms.

 What legal and regulatory issues should I consider before hosting on Airbnb?